 Fixing this is easy.
 Virtually all anti-virus apps come with a scheduling function that lets you adjust when it automatically scans.
 Change the schedule to a time when you’re not using the laptop, and you’ll no longer be bothered.

-On the other hand, malware could be the source of your issue.
-A system that’s infected may run processes in the background, or may attempt to spread itself by sending malware to others via your email, your network, or other sources.
+On the other hand, malware can cause high CPU usage.
+A system that’s infected may run processes in the background and it may attempt to spread itself by sending malware to others via your email, your network, or other sources.
 All of this requires processing power, which can translate to poor performance.

 Once you’ve found the problem, you can remove it with the anti-virus app you used to scan.
-If that fails, read our malware removal guide ; the tips there can help you exorcise whatever has possessed your PC.
+If that fails, read our malware removal guide ; the tips there can help you exorcize whatever has possessed your PC.

 High CPU usage can be hard to track down.
-While the problems listed here are among the most common causes, but you may find that CPU usage is still an issue even after your try everything suggested above.
-If this problem still plagues you, head over to MakeUseOf Answers, where you can ask other readers for advice about how to deal with your particular situation.
+While the problems listed here are among the most common causes, you may find that CPU usage is still an issue even after you try everything suggested above.
+If this problem still plagues you, find a Windows support forum, where you can ask users for advice about how to deal with your particular situation.